-To address this need and fill the gap in educational programs available to practitioners, the UNC Gillings School of Global Public Health has developed the Certificate in Field Epidemiology program, which is specifically designed for working practitioners and emphasizes practical, applied skills.
-All courses have been specially designed and developed for delivery via the Internet.
-Students will be able to register, receive materials, interact with faculty, order books, and successfully complete this program without traveling to campus.
-A connection to the Internet is all that is required.
+To address this need and fill the gap in educational programs available to practitioners, the UNC Gillings School of Global Public Health has developed the Online Certificate in Field Epidemiology program, which is specifically designed for working practitioners and emphasizes practical, applied skills.
+All courses have been specially designed and developed for delivery online.
+Students will be able to register, receive materials, interact with faculty and complete this program without traveling to campus.
+A connection to the internet is required.

-The curriculum for The Certificate in Field Epidemiology includes four courses totaling 12 graduate credit hours.
+The curriculum for the Online Certificate in Field Epidemiology includes four courses totaling 12 graduate credit hours.
 Students enroll in one course per term:

 - Bachelor’s degree (or international equivalent) required;

 - Math competency – some of the Epidemiology courses cover quantitative subject matter and require a minimum level of math competency that should be obtained either through extensive experience or by having taken recent courses.
 Transcripts should include evidence of grades of B or better in math courses, covering both college algebra and calculus at a minimum.
 Also, if you haven’t had math courses within the past five years, then we recommend that you take a refresher course before starting the Field Epidemiology Certificate program.
 A very good review option is the free review material that is offered by the Educational Testing Service (ETS) to prepare for the Graduate Record Examination (GRE).
-This material can be downloaded for free at: https://www.ets.org/s/gre/pdf/gre_math_review.pdf Alternatively you may demonstrate your math proficiency by taking the GRE exam, which would be especially recommended if you intend to apply for an MPH degree after completing the certificate.
+Download the GRE Mathematics Test Practice Book (PDF).
+Alternatively, you may demonstrate your math proficiency by taking the GRE, which would be especially recommended if you intend to apply for an MPH degree after completing the certificate.
 Please contact us before applying if you have any questions about these math requirements;

 - Resume or CV including relevant education and/or experience in a health or social science related field-includes volunteer experience (minimum of 3 years preferred);